marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 # Matching Options

 Smart Mastering Core offers a configuration-driven matching capability.
-The match process starts with a document (referred to as the "initial" document) and looks for other documents that might describe the same entity.
+The match process starts with a document (referred to as the "candidate" document) and looks for other documents that might describe the same entity.
 Match configuration includes the properties to look for, how to compare them, and what thresholds to use for taking action on the matches.